Extendability of automorphisms of K3 surfaces: Introduction

 Throughout this article, $K$ is a complete discrete valuation field of characteristic $0$, $\cO_K$ is its valuation ring, and $k$ is its residue field of characteristic $p \geq 0$ which we assume to be perfect.

 Let $X$ be a K3 surface over $K$ with good reduction.
 In this paper we consider relations between the automorphism groups of $X$ and of its proper smooth models over $\cO_K$.

-If $X$ is an abelian variety, the theory of N\'eron models shows that the proper smooth model $\cX$ is unique and that any automorphism of $X$ extend to that of the model $\cX$.
-To the contrary, a proper smooth model of a K3 surface is in general not unique, as there may exist flops, and this makes automorphisms of $X$ not extendable in general to proper smooth models $\cX$ of $X$.
+If $X$ is an abelian variety, then a proper smooth model of $X$ satisfies the N\'eron mapping property, hence any automorphism of $X$ extend to that of the model.
+To the contrary, a proper smooth model of a K3 surface does not in general satisfy the N\'eron mapping property, due to the existence of flops, and this makes automorphisms of $X$ not extendable in general to proper smooth models $\cX$ of $X$.

-Our main result are the following two theorems.
+Our main results are the following two theorems.
 One gives a sufficient condition for an action to be extendable, and the other gives examples that are not extendable.
 Here we say that $G$ is \emph{extendable} if $X$ admits a proper smooth model equipped with a $G$-action extending that on $X$.
 For precise definitions see Section \ref{sec:specialization}.

 \begin{thm} Let $G \subset \Aut(X)$ be a symplectic finite subgroup of order prime to $p$.
 Then $G$ is extendable. \end{thm} This fails without the assumptions, as the next theorem shows.

 \begin{thm} Let $p \geq 2$ be a prime.